The Tampa EDITION

 THE POOL

-The property has a rooftop pool that is really so beautifully decorated with vines and flowers everywhere.
+The property has a rooftop pool that is really beautifully decorated with vines and flowers everywhere.
 I love how the hotel incorporates modern/minimalist decor with organic touches of plant life all over.
-It was raining a lot when we visited so we didn’t really get to lounge by the pool but I could see it being such a vibe in nicer weather.
-There is a gorgeous bar located at the pool and plenty of lounge chairs and umbrellas for guests.
+It was raining a lot when we visited, so we didn’t really get to lounge by the pool, but I could see it being such a vibe in nicer weather.
+There is a gorgeous bar at the pool, along with plenty of lounge chairs and umbrellas for guests.
 They also have cabanas on the other side of the pool you can reserve.
 Up top are also bathrooms and outdoor showers.
 Expedia even offered rooftop yoga around the pool in the mornings.

 THE NEIGHBORHOOD

-As I mentioned, the hotel is located in an ideal part of Tampa right in the heart of downtown.
-On this trip we were able to experience some of the attractions Tampa has to offer and I was so pleasantly surprised.
-We took a cooking class, cigar making class, cheese making class, and a candle making class (lots of classes lol).
-Apparently Tampa has the longest uninterrupted boardwalk in the country where you can walk along the river for miles.
-I will say the thing that sold me about Tampa though was the food.
+As I mentioned, the hotel is located in an ideal part of Tampa, right in the heart of downtown.
+On this trip, we were able to experience some of the attractions Tampa has to offer, and I was so pleasantly surprised.
+We took a cooking class, a cigar-making class, a cheese-making class, and a candle-making class (lots of classes lol).
+Apparently, Tampa has the longest uninterrupted boardwalk in the country, where you can walk along the river for miles.
+I will say the thing that sold me about Tampa, though, was the food.
 OH THE FOOD.
-Never in my life would I consider Tampa a foodie city but here we are.
+Never in my life would I consider Tampa a foodie city, but here we are.
 Hands down the best food I’ve had on a trip.
-We ate nothing bad the whole time and that is rare to say.
-If you want more details on where we ate and what we did check out my other stories below:
+We ate nothing bad the whole time, and that is rare to say.
+If you want more details on where we ate and what we did, check out my other stories below:

-After this trip I am shook.
-I can honestly wholeheartedly say that Tampa rivals Miami as the only other part of Florida you should visit (besides Disney obviously).
-I think 2-3 days max is all that is needed as it is a small city but it does offer a wonderful atmosphere and fun activities and the best food hands down.
-If you go just for the food you will be happy.
+After this trip, I am shook.
+I can honestly wholeheartedly say that Tampa rivals Miami as the only other part of Florida you should visit (besides Disney, obviously).
+I think 2-3 days max is all that is needed, as it is a small city, but it offers a wonderful atmosphere, fun activities, and the best food, hands down.
+If you go just for the food, you will be happy.